ntk148v/awesome-stars/README.md

 - [caddy](https://github.com/caddyserver/caddy) - Fast, multi-platform web server with automatic HTTPS
 - [kraken](https://github.com/uber/kraken) - P2P Docker registry capable of distributing TBs of data in seconds
 - [kit](https://github.com/go-kit/kit) - A standard library for microservices.
-- [go-git](https://github.com/src-d/go-git) - Projects has been moved to:
+- [go-git](https://github.com/src-d/go-git) - Project has been moved to: https://github.com/go-git/go-git
 - [linkerd2](https://github.com/linkerd/linkerd2) - Ultralight, security-first service mesh for Kubernetes.
 Main repo for Linkerd 2.x.
 - [OpenMetrics](https://github.com/OpenObservability/OpenMetrics) - Evolving the Prometheus exposition format into a standard.
 - [goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.